 - Windows: consider curtains, glazing treatments, coverings and more

-- Ventilation: keep the cool air in and flush the warm air out
+- Ventilation: keep the cool air in and flush the warm air out in summer and reduce condensation and mould growth in winter

 - Landscaping: position plants and trees to provide shading in summer.
 Tall, deciduous canopy trees provide shade to north windows while still allowing the lower winter sun through.
 Smaller, deciduous shrubs are useful for shading east and west windows and walls.
 Deciduous creepers over a north-facing pergola will provide shade for windows and walls.